Fathimathshamnas/OIBSIP/README.md

 train the spam detector to recognize and classify emails into spam and non-spam.
-Let’s get started! here i have used different libraries and packages like pandas for data analysis ,nummpy for mathamatical cslculations
+Let’s get started! here i have used different libraries and packages like pandas for data analysis ,nummpy for mathamatical cslculations here i used naive bayas algorithm for classification of data . i used sklearn for feature extraction